likeastore/collector/README.md

 # Collector

-Collector is core component of current Likeastore architecture.
-It gathers application data through different open API.
-Initially it was just dump script of calling API wrappers, processing data and storing it to MongoDB, but some it turned to be some interesting piece of code.
+Collector is core component of current *Likeastore* architecture.
+It gathers application data through different open API's.
+Initially it was just dumb script of calling API wrappers, processing data and storing it to MongoDB, but after awhile it turned to be an interesting piece of code.

 ## You don't need API wrapper

-Very good point is that in many cases of accessing some HTTP API you don't need any wrapper library.
+The point is.
+In many cases of accessing some HTTP API you don't need any wrapper library.
 I personally was always looking for some ready to take wrapper, since I thought it would be easier.
-It still true, in some way - but now I see that all you actually need is [request](https://github.com/mikeal/request).
+It still true, in some way.
+Now I see that all you actually need is [request](https://github.com/mikeal/request).

 [request](https://github.com/mikeal/request) is brilliant library.
 It simplifies access to HTTP recourses, having very minimal and nice interface.